-Some people can influence millions of others.
-While some can’t even influence more than 2 people.
+Some people can impact millions of others.
+While some can’t even influence more than two people.

-Also, in What To Say When You Talk To Yourself, we learned that we are always being programmed by others and are programming others too.
+Also, in What To Say When You Talk To Yourself, we learned that we are constantly being programmed by others and are programming others too.